ugurarpaci/flux2/docs/guides/installation.md

 ## Upgrade

+!!! note "Versions"
+Any PATCH version can be used to upgrade to a new MINOR version.
+It is for example safe to upgrade using `0.7.3`, even if you are running `0.6.x`.

 Update Flux CLI to the latest release with `brew upgrade fluxcd/tap/flux` or by downloading the binary from [GitHub](https://github.com/fluxcd/flux2/releases).